Skip to Content

 Baiting Systems

-Installed around the perimeter and designed to attract foraging termites.
-Once termites feed on the bait, the active ingredient spreads through the colony.
+Installed around the perimeter to intercept foraging termites.
+Once feeding begins, the active ingredient spreads through colony members over time.

 Preventive Protection

-If you suspect termite activity or want to secure your home before problems develop, contact Pestcom Pest Management for a professional inspection and customized treatment plan.
+If you suspect termite activity or want to secure your home before problems develop, contact Pestcom Pest Management for an inspection and a plan based on what’s happening at your property.